mydatastory/linux_intro_class/_episodes/filedir.md

 $ cd data-shell
 $ cd data
 ~~~
-{: .language-bash}

 These commands will move us from our home directory onto our Desktop, then into
 the `data-shell` directory, then into the `data` directory.
 You will notice that `cd` doesn't print anything.
 This is normal.
 Many shell commands will not output anything to the screen when successfully executed.
-But if we run `pwd` after it, we can see that we are now
+But if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/data-shell/data`.
-in `/Users/nelle/Desktop/data-shell/data`.
 If we run `ls` without arguments now,
 it lists the contents of `/Users/nelle/Desktop/data-shell/data`,
 because that's where we now are: